 The DWR usually flies its weekly swan surveys on Tuesday mornings.
-You can learn where the swans are on our website.
+You can see where the swans are by visiting the DWR's website.

-Jones reminds you that the federal Bear River Migratory Bird Refuge has some special rules that are different from rules at marshes managed by the state.
-More information is available on pages 21 and 22 of the 2011–2012 Utah Waterfowl Guidebook.
+Stringham reminds you that the Bear River Refuge is a federal refuge, and it has some rules that are different from rules at marshes managed by the state.
+You can learn more on pages 20 and 21 of the 2012 – 2013 Utah Waterfowl Guidebook.

 The free guidebook is available at wildlife.utah.gov/guidebooks.

 Utah's swan hunting season ends Dec.
-11. The 2,000 hunters who drew a swan hunting permit earlier this fall are the only hunters who can hunt swans.
+9. A total of 2,000 hunters drew a swan hunting permit earlier this fall.
+The 2,000 hunters are the only hunters who can hunt swans.

-If you're one of the hunters who drew a permit, Jones says you should spend time watching the swans and learning their flight patterns.
+If you're one of the hunters who drew a permit, Stringham says you should spend time watching the swans and learning their flight patterns.
 Tundra swans are very consistent in the times of day they fly and the routes they take.
 However, three factors — hunting pressure, changes in the weather and the availability of food — can change a swan's flight pattern.

 Ice-up is another thing to watch for.
 As the water starts to freeze, swans will be in the air more, searching for areas that still have open water.

-To protect trumpeter swans, Jones reminds you that the U.S. Fish and Wildlife Service (USFWS) and the Utah Wildlife Board have closed all of the areas in Utah north of the Bear River Migratory Bird Refuge and north of Forest Street (the road leading from Brigham City to the refuge) to swan hunting.
+To protect trumpeter swans, Stringham reminds you that the U.S. Fish and Wildlife Service (USFWS) and the Utah Wildlife Board have closed all of the areas in Utah north of the Bear River Migratory Bird Refuge, and north of Forest Street (the road leading from Brigham City to the refuge), to swan hunting.

 Swan hunting reminders

-If you drew a swan permit, please remember the following requirements.
-These requirements help the DWR and the USFWS obtain an accurate count of the number of trumpeter swans that are accidentally taken by hunters:
+If you drew a swan permit, please remember the following.
+These requirements help the DWR and the USFWS obtain an accurate count of the number of trumpeter swans that hunters accidentally take:

-If you don't do these things, you'll have to do several things—including paying a $50 late fee and completing the swan orientation course again—before you can apply for a swan permit in 2012.
+If you don't do these things, you'll have to meet several additional requirements — including paying a $50 late fee and completing the swan orientation course again — before you can apply for a swan permit in 2013.